 Community 3.0 was created to help the small business owner create these experiences so they can compete against the Goliaths.
 We’re all Davids – but it’s just that we don’t have the stones, the ammunition.
 But when you turn your business into a Front Porch that serves up memory making experiences along with community building volunteer projects … your imagination is the only thing holding you back. … and a place big enough to store all your ammunition.

-The bleedingEDGE Experience Platform is the conduit connecting the Merchant or Front Porch, the customer and the community.
+The bleedingEDGE Experience Platform is the conduit connecting the Front Porch (Merchant), the customer and the community.
 It is Community 3.0’s vehicle to help you create the customer experiences and memories that will give you the advantage over any of your competition no matter they are.

-The platform features an automated array of twenty templated 1 to 1 communication and loyalty programs designed to raise the experience of patronizing your business beyond that of “buying stuff.”
-The technical backbone behind the platform allows complete flexibility.
+The platform features an automated array of sixteen templated 1 to 1 communication and loyalty programs designed to raise the experience of patronizing your business beyond that of “buying stuff “.
+The technical backbone behind the platform allows complete flexibility and customization.
 With our assistance you can market whatever campaign you can think of – including co-op experiences with other small businesses.

 Each campaign is also flagged according to whether it’s strictly marketing related, or it has a larger purpose – say to nudge a Member to walk more; or get out and meet new people.
-This “well-being purpose” will be then be aligned will what areas of improvement each individual Member has determined most important during their Well-being Assessment (see Engagement for a Purpose).
+This “well-being purpose” will be then be aligned with what areas of improvement each individual Member has determined most important when they engage with the 3.0 Health Map (see The Three Pillars of Health and Well-being).

-Your business creates “experience campaigns” that can be triggered by any one or number of the sixteen programs described below.
-What you choose to offer is triggered by whatever event or activity you program ahead of time.
+Your business creates “experience campaigns” that can be triggered by any one of the programs described below.
+What you choose to offer is triggered by whatever event or activity you set up ahead of time.
 Every morning and every evening, each Member will receive an email synopsis of six engagement nudges that are most relevant to them.
-These emails are your conduit to activities in the community, as well as personal tasks you can undertake, that will directly will help you elevate your person human condition and well-being.
-These messages could be advice from your doctor, special deals from your neighborhood small businesses or even alerts of volunteer opportunities sponsored by a community non-profit.
-The nudges each Member received are limited so not to over-saturate inboxes.
-The more positive a Member’s experience is with the Community 3.0 network on the whole, the more they’re likely to participate with individual Merchants.
+These emails are the conduit to activities in the community, as well as personal tasks that can be undertaken that will directly help them elevate their personal well-being.
+These messages could be advice from a doctor, special deals from a neighborhood small businesses or even alerts of volunteer opportunities sponsored by a community non-profit.

 - 16 templated 1 to 1 loyalty marketing programs